JohnEarnest/Decker/docs/decker.md

 - Prototypes cannot contain contraptions.
 In other words, contraptions are non-recursive.
 - Unlike a card, contraption instances cannot add or remove "child" widgets dynamically.
 - The [Contraption Interface](#contraptioninterface) does not have a `.widgets` attribute: using `card.widgets` to enumerate and search inner widgets by name will work in the Prototype editor, but will _not_ work in actual contraption instances!
+- Prototype scripts cannot directly access modules installed in the host deck; prototypes and modules are meant to be independent, freestanding components.
+Consider making your prototypes more generic and moving code that interacts directly with a module into external events.
+Alternatively, you _can_ access modules indirectly through `deck.modules`.
 - Custom attribute reads and writes (from the outside) run in a brief quota, just like transition functions and module startup.
 If they take too long to execute, they halt and return nil.
 Reading or writing custom attributes therefore should _not_ directly trigger external events or elaborate logic to refresh the appearance of a contraption; instead, they can set the `.animated` flag on an internal widget to _indirectly_ request that Decker supplies a `view[]` event on the next frame and use this opportunity to run arbitrarily lengthy code, clearing the `.animated` flag if further refreshes are not needed.
 - Custom attributes cannot be invoked recursively or directly call other custom attributes.
 If this is attempted, they halt and return nil.
 For example, a script inside a prototype should use `get_value[]` instead of `card.value` to access the `value` attribute.